 If you think the comment is spammy, you can mark it as spam.
 You may wonder what does a spammy comment looks like?

-Well, there are few indicators that you can use to identify spam comments:
+Well, there are a few indicators that you can use to identify spam comments:

 - Comments with a few links, keywords, and strange characters.
-This is one of the most obvious types of spammy comment and you will be able to easily identify this spammy comment.
+This is one of the most obvious types of spammy comments and you will be able to easily identify this spammy comment.

 - Comment with a fake name.
-If you ever see a comment left by someone named Chep software, best plugin, then you can clearly say that he is trying to spam your site for a backlink.
+If you ever see a comment left by someone named Cheap software, the best plugin, then you can clearly say that he is trying to spam your site for a backlink.

 - Generic comments.
 Most of the spammers often bypass your spam filter with generic comments.
 These generic comments are “thank you”, nice post, etc.

-WordPress comes with Akismet pre-installed but you need to activate it manually and signup for antispam service to help it reduce spam.
+WordPress comes with Akismet pre-installed, but you need to activate it manually and sign up for an antispam service to help it reduce spam.